 Developing Data-Driven Social Media Analytics Technology

-Currently, Datametrex is working on numerous government contracts and has completed its first milestone for the Canadian Department of Defense’s Innovation for Defence Excellence and Security (IDEaS) program.
+Datametrex is currently working on numerous government contracts and has completed several milestones for the Canadian Department of Defense’s Innovation for Defence Excellence and Security (IDEaS) program and has recently secured another contract through the program.
 The company is also a vendor for the US federal government.
-The company’s social media threat detection technology is also going to be tested by several NATO partners.
+The company’s social media threat detection technology is also expected to be tested by several NATO partners.

 - Over three billion social media users worldwide.